segahm/test/data-assignment.md

 #### 2) Identify these Reporters on LinkedIn

-Use a tool like DataMiner.io and LinkedIn to identify LI profiles for all the Journalists/Reporters.
+Use a tool like **DataMiner.io** OR **Linked Helper** and LinkedIn to identify LI profiles for all the Journalists/Reporters.
 Your table now looks like this:

 -----------------------------------------------------------------------------------------------------------------------------------
 |--- Link --- | --- Reporter Name --- | --- Publication --- | --- Article Title --- | --- LI Profile --- | --- LI Current Title --- |